sphinx-doc/sphinx/doc/markup/inline.rst

    ellipsis some operating systems use to indicate that the command opens a dialog, the indicator should be omitted from the selection name.

-.. role:: mimetype
+.. rst:role:: mimetype

    The name of a MIME type, or a component of a MIME type (the major or minor portion, taken alone).

-.. role:: newsgroup
+.. rst:role:: newsgroup

    The name of a Usenet newsgroup.

-.. role:: program
+.. rst:role:: program

    The name of an executable program.
 This may differ from the file name for the executable for some platforms.
 In particular, the ``.exe`` (or other) extension should be omitted for Windows programs.

-.. role:: regexp
+.. rst:role:: regexp

    A regular expression.
 Quotes should not be included.

-.. role:: samp
+.. rst:role:: samp

    A piece of literal text, such as code.
 Within the contents, you can use curly braces to indicate a "variable" part, as in ``:file:``.